NotaInutilis/no-qanon/README.md

 ### Mastodon

+[Blocklist in Mastodon format](https://raw.githubusercontent.com/rimu/no-qanon/master/mastodon.csv) to use with [Mastodon](https://joinmastodon.org/) and other federated services.
+It will defederate from blocked instances.

 ### Fediblockhole

+[Blocklist in FediBlockHole format](https://raw.githubusercontent.com/rimu/no-qanon/master/fediblockhole.csv) to use with the [FediBlockHole](https://github.com/eigenmagic/fediblockhole) tool for Mastodon.
+It will defederate from blocked instances.

 ## How to contribute

 Clone this repository and add one domain per line in `.txt` files stored in the `sources` folder.
 Blocked sites are organized using subfolders and `.txt` files within the `sources` folder.
-Use markdown (`.md`) files and comments (`#`) to add more information and references.
+Use comments (`#`) and markdown files (`.md`) to add more information and references.

 > For the `https://www.example.com` website, add `example.com` on a new line of the `sources/default.txt` file.

 You can paste the full URL: the update script will clean it and make it a domain.
+As the hosts format does not automatically block subdomains (e.g. `subdomain.example.com`), they have to be explicitely added to the list to maintain compatibility.

-You can also add TLDs (e.g. `com`, without the dot), they will be blocked by Dnsmasq, adblockers and uBlacklist.
-Putting a domain in a `.txt` file with `fediverse` (e.g. `Bad Fediverse is bad.txt`) in its name will output it in the Fediverse blocklists.
+It is possible to add TLDs (e.g. `com`, without the dot) to the list, they will be blocked by Dnsmasq, adblockers and uBlacklist.
+Domains related to Fediverse instances (Mastodon, Peertube, etc.) should be put in `.txt` files with `fediverse` in their names (e.g. `Bad Fediverse is bad.txt`) so that they are included in the Fediverse blocklists.

 Then, when you push your changes to the `sources` folder, GitHub actions automatically generate new versions of the blocklists.
 Should you want to generate them yourself, you can run the `scripts/update.sh` script (prerequisites : bash, python).

-Finally, make a pull request: we'll review and approve it within a few days.
+Finally, make a pull request: it will be reviewed and approve it within a few days.

+### Importing an external list

+External lists can be imported by adding them to the `import/importlist.txt` as a new line in the following format: `list name.txt|url`.
+They are automatically downloaded twice a day, cleaned (some formats only), copied to the `sources/_imported/`folder and thus added to the list generation database.
+The domain list in the `import/allowlist.txt` file serves as an exception ruleset for imported lists.

 ### How to contribute (easy mode)